skykanin/coding-test/README.md

 ```
 {"expression": "-1 * (3 + 2)"}
 ```
 In the mathematical expression string all infix operators must have spaces between them.
-On the other hand parethesis must *not* have spaced between them.
+On the other hand parethesis can either have or not have spaced between them.
+Any negative numbers must be written without spaces.
+The Rest Api will handle expressions with unbalanced parens or empty expressions.
 ```
-// Correct
+// Valid
 {"expression": "8 / (1 + 3)"}

-// Invalid
+// Valid
 {"expression": "8 / ( 1 + 3 )"}

+// Valid
+{"expression": "-8 / (1 + 3)"}

 // Invalid
 {"expression": "8/(1+3)"}

+// Invalid
+{"expression": "8 / (1 + 3))"}

+// Invalid
+{"expression": "- 8 / (1 + 3)"}

 ```

 ## Where can I find the code for the specific tasks?